elastic/data-extraction-service/docs/CONTRIBUTING.md

 To make sure we're building a great Extraction Service, we will be pretty strict on this checklist, and we will not allow changes

-Any patch with changes outside [connectors/sources](../connectors/sources) or [config.yml](../config.yml) and [requirements.txt](../requirements.txt) will be rejected.

-If you need changes in the framework, or you are not sure about how to do something, reach out to the [Ingestion team](https://github.com/orgs/elastic/teams/ingestion-team/members) and/or file an issue.
+If you need changes in the API contract, or you are not sure about how to do something, reach out to the [Ingestion team](https://github.com/orgs/elastic/teams/ingestion-team/members) and/or file an issue.

 ### Adhering to the API contract